D1414/rl-rpg/README.md

 # rlrpg
-Game written in C to test raylib and gemini API
+Game written in C to test raylib